 In 2011, while still acquiring new works and participating in exhibitions, we decided to shift our focus to education.
 We seized the opportunity to partner with the University of Victoria and sponsor the Visiting Artist Program in Anthropology.
 Four years later, we started sponsoring the Summer Institute run by the Indigenous Education Department in the Faculty of Education.
 Learn more about these and other programs under Education.

-Furthering into the education venture, we initiated donation of our commissioned prints to the school districts located in traditional Coast Salish territories.
+Furthering our focus on education, we initiated the donation of our commissioned prints to the school districts located in traditional Coast Salish territories.
 These prints constitute what we call the ‘working’ collection.
 Our objective is for teachers to bring them to the classroom and integrate this art into the curriculum, at all levels and in all subjects.
-Find more information on the School Program section.
+Find more information in the School Program section.